-Under our quantitative annual bonus program, the level of payout is determined by reference to the Company's growth in CVPS, which is defined by the CNG Committee as the average of growth in ABVPS and growth in "intrinsic business value per share," which is the ABVPS including franchise value step-ups to reflect the fair value of certain subsidiaries carried at book value.
+Under our formulaic annual bonus program, the level of payout is determined by reference to the Company's growth in CVPS, which is defined by the CNG Committee as the average of growth in ABVPS and growth in "intrinsic business value per share", which is the ABVPS including franchise value step-ups to reflect the fair value of certain subsidiaries carried at book value.
 In choosing this metric for the annual bonus program, the CNG Committee recognized that this is the same metric as used in a portion of the Company's long-term incentives (albeit for a different time period).
 The CNG Committee considered a number of other metrics but concluded that no other metric is as pertinent to our business as CVPS.
-CVPS is the metric that the Board and the management team focus on because it is linked to growth in book value per share metrics, which we believe is what ultimately drives growth in our share price for our shareholders.
-As previously disclosed in our 2019 proxy statement, 2019 annual bonuses were eligible to be earned ranging from 0% to 200% of target, according to the harvest scale of 2%-7%-12%.
+CVPS is the metric that the Board and the management team focus on because it is linked to growth in book value per share metrics, which we believe is what ultimately drives growth in our share price.
+The 2020 annual bonus pool could range from 0% to 200% of target, based on the harvest scale of 2%-7%-12% growth in CVPS.

 For our executive officers, the CNG Committee maintains the discretion to decrease the individual annual bonus payouts after the quantitative formula has been applied, however it does not have discretion to increase payouts.
-Our executive officers, at most, receive the quantitative result.
+Our executive officers cannot receive more than the formulaic result.

-For 2019, the Named Executive Officers had target annual bonuses of 75% of salary, which was unchanged from the prior year and is continued into 2020.
-Based on the Company's performance of 9.1% growth in CVPS in 2019, the CNG Committee awarded the NEOs with bonuses of 141% of target.
-The lone exception was Mr. Bazos, who joined the Company in May 2019, whose annual bonus for 2019 was set at target of \$375,000 pursuant to his offer letter.
+For 2020, the NEOs had target annual bonuses of 75% of salary, which was unchanged from the prior year and is continued into 2021.
+Based on the Company's performance of 24% growth in CVPS in 2020, the 2020 bonus pool was set at 200% of target and the CNG Committee awarded the NEOs bonuses of 200% of target.

-- 2019 Annual Bonus Decisions
+2020 Annual Bonus Decisions

 Executive Target Bonus Earned Bonus % of Target

-G. Manning Rountree \$375,000 \$528,750 141%
+G. Manning Rountree \$375,000 \$750,000 200%

-Reid T. Campbell \$375,000 \$528,750 141%
+Reid T. Campbell \$375,000 \$750,000 200%

-Frank R. Bazos \$375,000 \$375,000 100%
+Frank R. Bazos \$375,000 \$750,000 200%

-Robert L. Seelig \$375,000 \$528,750 141%
+Robert L. Seelig \$375,000 \$750,000 200%

-J. Brian Palmer \$300,000 \$423,000 141%
+J. Brian Palmer \$300,000 \$600,000 200%